clambin/traefik-simple-auth/README.md

 A simple, up-to-date, re-implementation of traefik-forward-auth.

-## ⚠️ Breaking change in v0.11.0
+## ⚠️ Breaking change in v0.12.0
-V0.11.0 only supports one domain.
-The command line argument `-domains` is replaced by `-domain`.
-To support multiple domains, run one instance of traefik-simple-auth per domain.
+V0.12.0 changes the command line parameters.
+See [Command line parameters](#command-line-parameters) for details.

 ## Contents